klay-liu/AWS-MLE-Capstone-Project/README.md

 # Inventory Monitoring at Distribution Centers

 ### Counting objects from the bin-images
-In this project, we will build, train and deploy a deep learning model for image classification to count the number of objects from (Amazon Bin Image Dataset)[https://registry.opendata.aws/amazon-bin-imagery/], which contains over 500,000 images and metadata from bins of a pod in an operating Amazon Fulfillment Center,  by using AWS Sagemaker.
+In this project, we will build, train and deploy a deep learning model for image classification to count the number of objects from [Amazon Bin Image Dataset](https://registry.opendata.aws/amazon-bin-imagery/), which contains over 500,000 images and metadata from bins of a pod in an operating Amazon Fulfillment Center,  by using AWS Sagemaker.

 ## Project Set Up and Installation
 1. Clone this repo in AWS Sagemaker Instance or Sagemaker Studio